 “Last January I began feeling really sick.
 I had general body weakness and could not move.
 I was so badly ill I thought I would die for sure.
-I had diarrhea, felt very cold and was very dehydrated.
+I had diarrhoea, felt very cold and was very dehydrated.
 I wasn’t working at the time - my family had to look after me.

-“Many others in my village were sick too.
+“Many others in my village were sick, too.
 My uncle was very sick with cholera and died on the way to the hospital.
 I was very upset because none of us could go to his burial.

 “I thought I was going to die.
 There was nowhere else I could go.
 I don’t know how others escaped cholera.
 Now I know the illness is caused by dirty water.
-Now I know how not get sick when the rainy season comes back - I will use the aqua tabs from the MSF clinic here and then I won’t get sick again.
+Now I know how not to get sick when the rainy season comes back - I will use the aqua tabs from the MSF clinic here and then I won’t get sick again.

-“If the clinic was not here, definitely people would get AIDS.
+“If the clinic was not here, people would definitely get AIDS.
 It’s too expensive and too far away to get treatment anywhere else.

 “I would really like for MSF to keep on supporting us and keep us on ARVs.
 I feel better now but I cannot find work and there is not enough food.
 I hope that I can get work - carpentry, anything that can give us a good life.
 We are no longer getting a life.
 The job situation is not improving as the country is a desert.
 There is no money to pay here.
 We are just sitting while not having anything.
 I just want to work for my family to get better.”